Department of Mathematics

 Research: We embrace an interdisciplinary approach to data science focused on networks and network representations.
 We use mathematical models and statistical principles to develop and apply computational tools for the study of real-world data, working in close collaboration with domain science experts.
-With “nodes” representing actors of interest and “edges” connecting the nodes representing relationships or similarities, the concept of a network can be flexibly used across many applications.
-Most people are familiar with the concept of a network in terms of hyperlinked web pages or online social networks, and online networks are indeed an area of broad interest (including some of our own work); but networks can be successfully applied to a much wider variety of connected systems, and our group’s collaborations have included researchers in departments of Archaeology, Biostatistics, Epidemiology, Finance, Geography, Infectious Diseases, Neuroscience, Pharmacology, Pharmacy, Physics, Political Science, Psychology, Public Policy, Sociology, and Statistics, among others.
+With “nodes” representing objects of interest and “edges” that connect the nodes representing relationships or similarities, the concept of a network can be flexibly used across many applications.
+Most people are familiar with the concept of a network in terms of hyperlinked web pages or online social networks, and online networks are indeed an area of broad interest (including some of our own work).
+But networks can be successfully applied to a much wider variety of connected systems, and our group’s collaborations have included researchers in departments of Archaeology, Biostatistics, Epidemiology, Finance, Geography, Infectious Diseases, Neuroscience, Pharmacology, Pharmacy, Physics, Political Science, Psychology, Public Policy, Sociology, and Statistics, among others.

-Group: Our research group currently includes postdoctoral scholars Nishant Malik, Saray Shai and Dane Taylor; graduate students Sam Heroy (co-advised with Greg Forest), Jessime Kirk (in Mauro Calabrese’s lab), Natalie Stanley and William Weir; and undergraduates Daniel Cantwell, Scott Emmons, Ryan Gibson, Austen Kelly, Nic Larsen, Zichao Li, Alex Touzov, Sean Xiao and Eileah Zugger.
-Each is working on some aspect of the study of networks, including developments in community detection, modeling network dynamics, model interactions in networked materials, and collaborating with Jim Moody on diffusive processes with applications to disease and health behaviors.
-The group also continues ongoing collaborations with a variety of graduate students from other departments and universities.
+Group: Our research group currently includes postdoctoral scholars Peter Diao, Clara Granell, Saray Shai and Dane Taylor; graduate students Sam Heroy (co-advised with Greg Forest), Jessime Kirk (in Mauro Calabrese’s lab), Natalie Stanley and William Weir; and undergraduates Daniel Cantwell, Scott Emmons, Ryan Gibson, Austen Kelly, Nic Larsen, Zichao Li, Alex Touzov, Sean Xiao and Eileah Zugger.
+Each is working on some aspect of the study of networks, including developments in community detection, network representations of data, modeling network dynamics, model interactions in networked materials, and diffusive processes with applications to disease and health behaviors.
+Our group activities are fundamentally collaborative, with a variety of ongoing collaborations with students and faculty from other departments and universities.

 My other pages: